-When setting up in the UAE, entrepreneurs have a number of options.
+When setting up in the UAE, entrepreneurs have a number of options for the structure of their business.
 One important consideration is the choice between sole proprietorship vs llc.

 You could choose to set up in one of the many free zones – and take advantage of 0% corporate and personal tax, 100% company ownership, 100% repatriation of capital and profits, no currency restrictions, and 100% import and export tax exemption.